Wiki · Concept · Last reviewed June 25, 2026

 A sandbox is not one control.
 It is a stack: runtime isolation, least-privilege identity, scoped tool access, filesystem boundaries, network egress limits, clean state, audit logs, and human approval for consequential actions.
 It should constrain what the agent can do even when the prompt, retrieved context, or model behavior is wrong.

-The term overlaps with AI Control, Secure AI System Development, and AI in Cybersecurity, but it asks a narrower system question: if this agent is compromised or confused, what can it actually reach?
+The term overlaps with AI Control, Secure AI System Development, AI Agent Identity, and AI in Cybersecurity, but it asks a narrower system question: if this agent is compromised or confused, what can it actually reach?

 Coding agents make the same issue concrete.
 GitHub describes Copilot cloud agent as working in an ephemeral GitHub Actions environment that can explore code, make changes, and execute tests or linters.
-Anthropic's Claude Code sandboxing article describes filesystem and network isolation as the two boundaries needed for more autonomous coding-agent work.
+GitHub also documents a Copilot cloud-agent firewall for controlling reachable domains and URLs.
+Anthropic's Claude Code sandboxing materials describe filesystem and network isolation as the two boundaries needed for more autonomous coding-agent work, and its Claude Code sandboxed Bash documentation frames those boundaries as OS-enforced controls over files and network domains.

 Security frameworks have also moved toward agent containment.
 MITRE ATLAS 2026.05 includes AI Agent Tool Invocation, Virtualization/Sandbox Evasion, Escape to Host, tool-permission mitigations, human-in-the-loop controls, and segmentation.
 OWASP's agentic work treats goal hijack, tool misuse, identity and privilege abuse, unexpected code execution, and memory or context poisoning as agent-specific security concerns.